maya-bnz/Digital-Humanities/README.md

 Data sources:
 1. Basic database provided by IMDB containing for each title - which genres it is categorized as
-2. IMDB api - the api frovided an access to the plot of each animation movie
+2. IMDB api - the api provided an access to the plot of each animation movie
 3. List of words and number of occurences of each word - built by us
 3. Our last DB - animation movies with female leading characters - built by us.